spxbhuhb/zakadabar-stack/doc/guides/libraries/xlsx/Introduction.md

 - LocalDateTime
 - Instant (with configurable TimeZone)

-Boolean and Enum types can be localized, controlled by configuration parameter.
+Boolean and Enum types can be localized by configuration.

-Any other unknown types converted into String via toString() method
+Any other types converted into String via toString() method.

 ### Supported Number Formats
 - general (unformatted)